 15. Stretched Ceiling

-A stretched ceiling consists of a thin membrane, usually made of PVC, that is stretched across a perimeter track to create a perfectly flat and flawless modern technology is often used to achieve a high-gloss, mirror-like finish that reflects the entire bedroom, making it feel twice as ceilings can also be used to create backlit surfaces, where the entire ceiling glows with a soft, even in hundreds of colors and finishes, including printed graphics, this design is ideal for ultra-modern or futuristic bedrooms that prioritize clean lines, high-tech materials, and a sleek, minimalist aesthetic for the interior.
+A stretched ceiling consists of a thin membrane, usually made of PVC, that is stretched across a perimeter track to create a perfectly flat and flawless surface.
+This modern technology is often used to achieve a high-gloss, mirror-like finish that reflects the entire bedroom, making it feel twice as large.
+Stretched ceilings can also be used to create backlit surfaces, where the entire ceiling glows with a soft, even light.
+Available in hundreds of colors and finishes, including printed graphics, this design is ideal for ultra-modern or futuristic bedrooms that prioritize clean lines, high-tech materials, and a sleek, minimalist aesthetic for the interior.

 16. Ceiling Medallion